 The state of Maine requires all areas of refuge that are one or more stories above or below the level of exit discharge are equipped with a two-way communication system like Cornell’s Sentinel AOR system (IBC 1009.6.5).
 According to IBC 1007.8.1 and 1007.8.2 two-way communication systems at areas of refuge must:

 - Provide communication between each required location and the fire command center or a central control location

 - The fire department must approve the central control location

 - Have a timed automatic telephone dial-out capability to a monitoring location or to 9-1-1

 A two-way communication system is not required in areas with ramps, near freight elevators or near service elevators that are not designated as part of the accessible means of egress.

-Cornell’s 4800 Series Area of Refuge assistance system meets all of Maine’s building code requirements.
+Cornell’s Sentinel AOR system is designed to meet all of Maine’s building code requirements.
 Receive a free quote today!

 |Free Build Quote|